British Armed Forces and National

 The Royal Anglian Regiment

-The royal tiger badge was as was the custom at the time awarded for long loyal service in India.
-In 1964 it became 4th The Royal Anglian Regiment but was totally disbanded in 1970.
+The Royal Tiger badge was, as was the custom at the time, awarded in 1825 for long loyal service in India.
+In 1964 1st Battalion The Royal Leicestershire Regiment became 4th (Leicestershire) Battalion The Royal Anglian Regiment but was totally disbanded in 1975.

 The Colours are laid up in Leicester Cathedral.